By Acacia Parks, PhD, Happify

 2. Mix it up, constantly.

 When you find a happiness-boosting technique that works for you, try and change up how you do it each time.
 Let's say, for example, that savoring works really well for you.
 Sadly, you can only savor the exact same piece of chocolate cake so many times before you get bored of it, so you'd want to find new and different things to savor, in different locations, with different people.
 The same is true for gratitude.
 If you meditate on your gratitude for the same person every day, you'll get weary of it, and the exercise will stop working.
 When you do gratitude activities, be sure to rotate the things or people you think about so the activity continues to work as well as possible.
 It's also a good idea to do more than one type of activity, rather than focusing on just one.
-(Happify offers diverse activities, based on the science of happiness, for various life situations.)
 A recent study found that happiness app users who used several activities benefited more than people who spent the same amount of time, but only on one activity.

 3. Focus your attention on people and experiences, not physical possessions.